blismatic/BingoRecap/README.md

 ##### Developer notes (ignore this)

 Run `npm outdated` and `npm update` to update the `package-lock.json` file, and then run `npm update --save` to update the `package.json` file.
 Both of these *should* be committed to version control.

+Run `npm version <major/minor/patch>` to update and commit a new version.